 If you did not print the record format and do not know the item number, you can list all items in your record format, one by one.
 Press SHIFT .
 The first item defined is displayed at the bottom of the screen with its item number.
-Use SHIFT 1 or SHIFT 1 to scan the item list until you find the correct item.
+Use SHIFT . or SHIFT to scan the item list until you find the correct item.
 When it is displayed, press ENTER.
 Color Profile automatically enters the item you chose.

-Type the appropriate item number, and press ENTER.
-The top line of the screen changes to display the length of the item you selected.
+When you press ENTER after typing the item number or letting Color Profile enter it for you, the top line of the screen changes to display the length of the item you selected.
 The bottom of the screen shows the item number and its description.